FREQUENTLY ASKED QUESTIONS

 How can I arrange for a 20-minute presentation at our next Home Owners Association Meeting?

 Contact us at LKG911taskforce@gmail.com .
 We will arrange to have someone speak and will provide informational packets for all of your homeowners.

 How do I volunteer to help the LKG 911 Community Task Force?

-Email us at LKG911taskforce@gmail.com or phone Lori Dobson at 703-505-3167.
-Lori will find out your areas of interest and can tell you about the various Task Force Groups and hook you up with like-minded volunteers!
+Email us at LKG911taskforce@gmail.com about your areas of interest and we can tell you about our various Task Force Teams and hook you up with like-minded volunteers!